 This course is designed for students who want to learn how to get the most out of their money today while planning for their future.
 Students will use more advanced analysis to develop a career plan, prepare a budget, learn about banking and credit, plan for retirement, and set up an investment portfolio of stocks, bonds, and mutual funds.
 Students will participate in many online learning activities as they develop their own personal financial plan.

 This course is designed for students interested in exploring accounting – the language of business.
-Students will learn how to record, analyze, interpret, and report financial transactions to owners, managers, government agencies, and others interested in the operation of a business.
+Students will learn how to record, analyze, interpret, and report financial transactions to owners, managers, government agencies, and others interested in a business's operation.
 Computerized accounting problems and simulations are incorporated throughout the course.
 Students will learn the skills necessary to obtain an entry-level office/accounting job.

-This college-level course provides an introduction to basic principles of financial accounting, the effects of business transactions, and the effect on financial statements.
-Learn how to prepare basic financial statements and to engage in decision-making essentials in our economic system through analysis of receivables and inventory.
+This college-level course provides an introduction to basic financial accounting principles, the effects of business transactions, and the effect on financial statements.
+Learn how to prepare basic financial statements and engage in decision-making essentials in our economic system by analyzing receivables and inventory.

 This course presents an introduction to corporate finance.
-Students will explore how companies raise money and then use this money to increase the value of the firm.
-Topics for study include learning about financial markets, understanding stocks, bonds, and mutual funds, determining how well one company has performed in relation to other companies, and investigating financial principles such as interest rates, time value of money, and the risk/return trade off.
-Recommended prerequisite is a grade of at least a B in Accelerated Algebra 2.
+Students will explore how companies raise money and then use this money to increase the firm's value.
+Topics for study include learning about financial markets, understanding stocks, bonds, and mutual funds, determining how well one company has performed against other companies, and investigating financial principles such as interest rates, time value of money, and the risk/return trade-off.
+The recommended prerequisite is a grade of at least a B in Accelerated Algebra 2.

 MANAGEMENT & MARKETING CLUSTER

-In this course students will learn the fundamentals of organizing and starting a small business as they create their own completed, bound business plan.
-The course covers such topics as the challenges of entrepreneurship, building the business plan, strategic planning, franchising, and forms of ownership, marketing, pricing, cash flow, financial planning, putting the plan to work, ethical/legal concerns and the regulatory environment.
-They will also develop an understanding of what it means to be an entrepreneur and how they can use their unique skills and talents to start a small business venture.
+Students will learn the fundamentals of organizing and starting a small business as they create their own business plan in this course.
+The course covers such topics as entrepreneurial challenges, building the business plan, franchising, forms of ownership, marketing, pricing, financial planning, operations, and ethical and legal concerns.
+They will also understand what it means to be an entrepreneur and how they can use their unique skills and talents to start a small business venture.

 This course is designed for the student who plans to major in business in college.
-It provides insight into the characteristics, organization, and operation of business.
-It also discusses contemporary issues as well as routine factors that affect business operation, including the environment of business, business ownership, finance, proprietorships, partnerships, marketing/advertising, government regulations, and credit cards.
+It provides insight into the characteristics, organization, and operation of a business.
+It also discusses contemporary issues and routine factors that affect the business operation, including the environment of business, business ownership, finance, proprietorships, partnerships, marketing/advertising, government regulations, and credit cards.

 This course is designed for the student who plans to major in business in college.
-Students will learn about management theories aimed at planning, organizing, leading and controlling the operations of a business both domestically and internationally.
+Students will learn about management theories aimed at planning, organizing, leading, and controlling a business's operations both domestically and internationally.
 Topics include the nature of management, management theories, the environment of management, organizational structures, ethics, and leadership.
-Recommended prerequisite is a grade of at least a B in Accelerated English.
+The recommended prerequisite is a grade of at least a B in Accelerated English.

-This course explores the world of marketing from the perspective of the sports and entertainment field.
-Emphasis will be placed on all aspects of marketing including: planning, consumer behavior, product research, advertising, and communications.
-Industry-specific topics include college and amateur sports, professional sports, public images, and concert/entertainment venues.
-Students will frequently engage in individual and group activities as they research existing companies and prepare a variety of marketing materials.
+This course explores the world of marketing from the perspective of the entertainment and sports industries.
+Emphasis will be placed on product planning, consumer behavior, product research, advertising, and communications.
+Industry-specific topics include managing the public images of musicians and athletes, sporting events, entertainment venues, concert promotions as well as travel and tourism marketing.
+Students will frequently engage in individual and group activities as they research existing companies and prepare various marketing materials.

 This course offers an understanding of law as it applies to everyday life.
 Students will learn how to avoid costly legal mistakes by developing an understanding of how the law affects activities such as buying, selling, renting, employment, and contracts.
 In addition to business law concepts, this course also teaches court procedures and shows students how to protect their rights.